The Challenges of Securing Disability Benefits

 Attorneys' fees in Social Security disability claims are set by the Social Security Administration's commissioner.
 Currently, the fee is based on a contingency (meaning the claimant is awarded benefits).
 The fee is 25% of the retroactive award, with a cap of $6,000.
 So, if the retroactive is $10,000, the fee is $2,500 and that is mailed directly by the government to the attorney without the claimant's involvement.

-Generally speaking, an attorney is not required at the application stage.
-Although I routinely handle questions for applicants, it is not necessary to formally retain an attorney.
+Generally speaking, an attorney is not required at the application stage, it is not necessary to formally retain an attorney.
 I recommend counsel be hired at the reconsideration stage, as at that point the Social Security administration has made its decision to not pay.

 If you are late in filing an appeal, all might not be lost.
 There are several criteria that can be used to open up a late appeal.
 For example, if you suffer from mental illness and did not understand the process, have difficulty with the English language or were misled by the Social Security Administration, your appeal might be allowed to proceed.